simonambridge/RTFAP2/README.md

 (where [DSE_NODE_IP] is the public IP address of your single node DSE installation)

+Finally, clone this repo to a directory on the machine where you installed DSE.

 ##DataModel

 We will need multiple tables to fulfill the above query patterns and workloads (de-normalization is a good thing with NoSQL databases!).